 - Brand the pin with your blog’s name and/or URL

-- Pins without faces do better
+- Pins without faces tend to do better (although this may not be true anymore!)

 - Optimize the pin with key words and a rich description